-efinitions 1.
-(1) In this Act, unless the context indicates otherwise- 10 "accreditation" means accreditation by the National Commissioner in terms of section 18; "acquire" means acquire by any means, and includes importing into the Republic; "business trust" means a trust created for the purposes of making a profit through the combination of capital contributed by the beneficiaries of the trust and through 15 the administration or management of the capital by trustees or a person acting on behalf of those trustees, for the benefit of the beneficiaries; "certificate" means a certificate of registration issued and in force under this Act, and includes any amendment thereof; "close corporation" means a close corporation within the meaning of the Close Corporations Act, 1984 (Act No. 69 of 1984); 20 "company" means a company within the meaning of the Companies Act, 1973 (Act No. 61 of 1973); "communication equipment" means any wireless mobile communication equipment with IMEI capable of using SIM, including cellular telephones, 25 telephones and two-way radios, and includes accessories of such equipment; "controlled metal" means any metal contemplated in Schedule 2; "dealer" means a person who carries on a business of dealing in second-hand goods, and includes a scrap metal dealer and a pawnbroker; "dealers' association" means an association of dealers formed in order to 30 represent the interests of dealers; "deal in" includes acquire and dispose of; "Designated Police Officer" means any police official to whom the National Commissioner delegates any function in terms of section 39(2); "dispose of" means dispose of by any means, and includes exporting out of the 35 Republic; 33 "goods" means any of the goods specified in Schedule 1, but does not include firearms or ammunition as defined in the Firearms Control Act, 2000 (Act No. 60 of 2000); "household and office equipment" includes communication equipment, electric 40 and electronic equipment and appliances, electronic software, furniture, gardening equipment, tools, books, valuables, clothing and works of art; "IMEI" means the International Mobile Equipment Identity that uniquely identifies mobile communication equipment; "Minister" means the Minister of Safety and Security; 45 "National Commissioner" means the National Commissioner of the South
+- 1. (1) In this Act, unless the context indicates otherwise- - "accreditation" means accreditation by the National Commissioner in terms of - "acquire" means acquire by any means, and includes importing into the Republic; 15 "antique" means goods representing a previous era in human society and which are collected or desirable because of age, rarity, condition, utility or other unique - "business trust" means a trust created for the purposes of making a profit through the combination of capital contributed by the beneficiaries of the trust and through 20 the administration or management of the capital by trustees or a person acting on behalf of those trustees, for the benefit of the beneficiaries; - "certificate" means a certificate of registration issued and in force under this Act, and includes any amendment thereof; - "close corporation" means a close corporation within the meaning of the Close 25 Corporations Act, 1984 (Act No. 69 of 1984); - "company" means a company within the meaning of the Companies Act, 1973 (Act No. 61 of 1973); - "communication equipment" means any wreless mobile communication equipment with IMEI capable of using SIM, including cellular telephones, 30 telephones and two-way radios, and include accessories of such equipment; - "controlled metal" means any metal cortemplated in Schedule 2; - "dealer" means a person who carries on a business of dealing in second-hand goods, and includes a scrap metal dealer and a pawnbroker; - "dealers' association" means in association of dealers formed in order to 35 represent the interests of dealers; - "deal in" includes acquire and dispose of; "Designated Police Officer" means any police official to whom the National Commissioner delegates any function in terms of section 38(2); - "dispose of" mean dispose of by any means, and includes exporting out of the 40 Republic; - "goods" means any of the goods specified in Schedule 1, but does not include firearms or ammunition as defined in the Firearms Control Act, 2000 (Act No. 60 of 2000):/ - "household and office equipment" includes communication equipment, electric 45 and electronic equipment and appliances, electronic software, furniture, gardening equipment, tools, books, valuables, clothing and works of art; - "IMEI" means the International Mobile Equipment Identity that uniquely identifies mobile communication equipment; - "management" includes the chief executive officer, chief operating officer, owner 50 or manager of a registered dealer who is responsible for the day to day control, direction or supervision of the business of that dealer at the premises in question;